JairNeto1/DATABASE_API/README.md

-# PostgressSQL_API
+# Node.js API

-Building a restfull API with PostgressSQL and Express
+Building a restfull API with DB and Express